Sylk/Notes/dnd/frost-dk.md

-## Frost DK Abilities Home Brewed
+## Death Knight - DND Home Brewed class

-We have a reaction when we get

-Half caster that uses the paladin spell count/list.
+The sell of DK is that it's Half caster class that uses the paladin spell count/list.
+With a few bonuses from UA Ranger.
 | Level | 1st | 2nd | 3rd | 4th | 5th |
 |:----- |:---:|:---:|:---:|:---:| ---:|
 | 1     |     |     |     |     |     |